PauMin/micro-service/README.md

-# micro-service
+# Microservice
-Approach to build micro-service app using Docker
+Approach to build microservice app using Docker

-This project is an experiment and "learning material" for micro-service applications.
+This project is an experiment and "learning material" for microservice application development.
 As an example, decided to build small blog web application.

-Starting this project I had only basic understanding of micro-service applications.
-This project is
+Starting this project I had only basic understanding of microservices.
+This project is attempt to undersand and extend own knowledge about microservices, plus, in the end, to have a sketeleton project for creating microservice applications.

 ## TODO
 **Stage 1.**